 Transvaginal ultrasounds are coded differently depending on whether the patient is pregnant and whether one or many fetuses/babies are present.
 Hence there is no one-code answer for this CPT code.

 There are three CPT codes for obstetrical trans-vaginal ultrasounds: 76813, 76814, and 76817.
-A non-obstetrical ultrasound code (76830) should be used if no pregnancy is present.
+A non-obstetrical ultrasound code (76830) should be used if there is no pregnancy.
 Television ultrasound (TVU CL) is a safe and accurate screening method that may be widely used.

 All sides in the debate over universal cervical length (CL) screening for preterm birth have legitimate reasons.
 Singleton pregnancies with or without a history of premature birth can benefit from cervical length screening.